milesthenerd/bizhawk-co-op-metroid-fusion/README.md

 ## Metroid Fusion Co-op

 Now supports metroid collection in Randovania.
-Players can see each other and projectiles are also synced.
+Players can see each other and enemies/bosses *vaguely* have their health synced in the same room.

 Health and ammo is shared.
 Items obtained by a player are given to everyone, and items are removed from the room after reloading it.
 The map is shared and updates when opening/closing the pause menu and entering a room transition, but the current tile will glitch out if both players collect an item without the other reloading the room first.
 Events such as boss deaths, destroyed X-barriers, atmospheric stabilizers, eye doors, the Main Deck missile hatch, and water lowering are shared.